exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 }
 ```

-'get-property' have a short term caching, so multiple properties will be requested once without loss of performance
+'get-property' action has a short term caching, so multiple properties will be requested once without loss of performance
  ```java
  public class Component {
          @Hidden